Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     ```
     d.
 As we will learn in the next section, the bootstrap component *AppComponent* will have a **selector** of *app-root*, which is how we refer to the component when it is placed into the *index.html* file.

 ## II.
-Angular2 Components
+Ng4 Components

 ### A. Components Generally

-1. A ==Component== is a type of directive, along with attribute directives and structural directives.
+1. A **component** is a type of directive, along with attribute directives and structural directives.
+They are the **key feature** of Angular, as all of the app is built out of components.

 #### Creating a Component

-1. The following is a basic Angular2 component:
+1. The following is a basic Ng4 component:
     ```javascript
 	import { Component } from '@anglar/core';

 	@Component({
         selector: 'app-root',
-        template: `Goodbye, Cruel World!` //alt: templateUrl:'./file.html',
+        template: `Goodbye, Cruel World!` //or templateUrl: './file.html',
-        styleUrls: ['src/css/component.css'] //alt: styles: []
+        styleUrls: ['src/css/component.css'] //or styles: []
 	})

     export class AppComponent {
         name = 'Jordan';
     }
     ```
     a.
-In the above example, the *@Component* is a ==decorator==.
+In the above example, the *@Component* is a **decorator**.
 Basically, it takes the given object and wraps it with some functionality to create (in this case) a Component.
 Notice that it must be imported from *@angular/core*.

     b.
-In the above component, ==selector== is what will go into the tag in the HTML to indicate where the component (*i.e.*, a directive) is to be inserted, ==template== is the html string that is placed there, and ==styleUrls== (or styles) allows us to incorporate css into our particular component.
+In the above component, **selector** is what will go into the tag in the HTML to indicate where the component (*i.e.*, a directive) is to be inserted, **template** is the html string that is placed there, and **styleUrls** (or **styles**) allows us to incorporate css into our particular component.
 Note that the template could contain interpolated values string by using ES6 template literal syntax.

 2. The *selector* can be a \<tag>, or it can be an *id* or *class*.
 In such case, our code might look like:
     ```javascript
     import { Component } from '@anglar/core';

     @Component({
-        selector: '#app-root',  //or, for a class selector: '.app',
+        selector: '#app-root',  //or, for a class: '.app-root',
         template: `Goodbye, Cruel World!`,
     })
     ```

 3. Each component must have one, and only one, template.
-The template can be an HTML string, or can be a template contained in an HTML file, in which case the key name will be ==templateUrl==.
+The template can be an HTML string, or can be a template contained in an HTML file, in which case the key name will be **templateUrl**.

 4. Another key in the @Component is **styles**, which contains strings of styles, or **styleUrls**, which contains an array of paths to style pages.
 In either case, the value is an array of strings, or Urls.
-This is a prominent feature of Angular2: **view encapsulation**, which allows us to target styling to specific views.
-It does this by application of a ==Shadow DOM==, running a separate DOM for each component behind the scenes.
-However, this is not supported by all browsers, so Angular2 emulates this by adding its own attributes to each HTML tag, as so:
+This is a prominent feature of Ng4: **view encapsulation**, which allows us to target styling to specific views.
+It does this by application of a **Shadow DOM**, running a separate DOM for each component behind the scenes.
+However, this is not supported by all browsers, so Ng4 emulates this by adding its own attributes to each HTML tag, as so:
     ```html
     <div>
         <component _nghost-pax-1>